joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/6477104/2025/07/06/twins-takeaways-with-trade-deadline-looming-this-team-is-in-a-tough-spot/

 **Yankees earn reset after splitting Subway Series against Mets, snap six-game losing streak**\
-`After a week in the wilderness, the Yankees found their way to the clearing of Monday’s off da`\
+`After a week in the wilderness, the Yankees found their way to the clearing of Monday’s off day.`\
 https://nytimes.com/athletic/6477143/2025/07/06/ny-yankees-mets-subway-series-analysis/

 **Yankees, Mets stunned by Bellinger's game-saving double play: 'Play of the year'**\